 Some bodies of water are inherently subject to high bacterial levels due to their location or source of water.
 For example, inland lakes that receive their water solely from rain are subject to high surface runoff concentrations.
 Surface runoff is likely to contain contamination.
 In these cases, there would typically be no other water source available to dilute the concentration of the surface runoff or to move it out of the beach area.

 When swimming or conducting other water activities during period of high bacterial levels, the risk of becoming ill from contamination increases.
 Children, the elderly, and individuals with weakened immune systems are the most at risk.
 Flu-like symptoms such as diarrhea, abdominal cramping, fever, and dehydration can occur from exposure to contaminated water.
 Upper respiratory illnesses, such as ear, nose, and throat infections, may also occur in addition to skin infections if an open wound is not properly protected.

 If you become ill after swimming at a beach, be sure to contact the Ashtabula County Health Department.
-I medical attention is required, make sure to inform your doctor that you have recently been to a bathing beach.
+If medical attention is required, make sure to inform your doctor that you have recently been to a public bathing beach.

 For more information please contact the Ashtabula County Health Department at (440) 576 – 6010 option 5.

 Ohio Bathing Beach Hotline 1-866-644-6224